About the Therapy Cardiac Ablation for Atrial Fibrillation

 The catheters have electrodes that can sense intracardiac electrical signals when connected to the electrophysiology lab system.
 The resulting electrograms are used to determine the optimal placement of the ablation catheter.
 The ablation catheter delivers energy to create a discrete lesion of myocardial scar tissue which terminates the abnormal electrical signals.

 Medtronic offers ablation catheters that use cryothermal energy to create lesions via the rapid removal of heat from cardiac cells.
-Learn more about the Arctic Front Advance Cardiac Cryoablation Catheter System for the treatment of drug refractory recurrent symptomatic paroxysmal AF.
+Learn more about the Arctic Front family of cardiac cryoablation catheters for the treatment of drug refractory recurrent symptomatic paroxysmal AF.

 January CT, et al. 2014 AHA/ACC/HRS Guideline for the Management of Patients With Atrial Fibrillation: A Report of the American College of Cardiology/American Heart Association Task Force on Practice Guidelines and the Heart Rhythm Society.
 J Am Coll Cardiol.
 December 2, 2014;64(21):e1-e76.